 ♦ Send team on IRDG’s Design Thinking Programme

-This team participates in IRDG’s Design Thinking Programme, over 4 days, based around your project, featuring a 2-day residential start to get immersed in design thinking and understand the concept.
+This team participates in IRDG’s Design Thinking Programme, over 4 days, based around your project.

 - Introduction to Design Thinking, Visualisation, Getting started, Design Research methods, Techniques for identifying needs and insights.